Skip to content

 Organisational purpose

 Board members understand the Charity’s operating environment, obligations and duties, and discharge their responsibility for ensuring these are fulfilled.
 The Board determines the organisation’s strategy, and promotes its aims and objectives by monitoring performance.
 Monitoring by all Board members is enabled by regular briefings from the Chairs of the Main Board, the three Sub-Committees, and the Director of Finance and Operations.
+In the current challenging circumstances created by a change of Government, extra meetings of the Finance Committee and Main Board have been arranged to involve all Governors in planning how to continue to support the charity’s primary purpose.

 Leadership

 The whole Board determines the Charity’s vision and aims, advised by the executive Strategy Group, which is also responsible for implementing them through the Ten Year Strategic Plan.
 The Board ensures that the ethos and values of the charity are promoted through the RGSW Code of Conduct; this clarifies what is expected in terms of professional behaviour from all members of the organisation, including volunteers.
+Each School has a liaison Governor who can review each School’s particular concerns and bring them to the attention to the whole of the Main Board.
+This year a Staff and Governors Forum has been established; its primary focus is to exchange ideas over pay and benefits

 Integrity

-Decision-making, risk and control
+Decision making, risk and control

 Board Effectiveness

 The Chair creates an environment where governors feel able to suggest, question and challenge, with differences aired before collective approval of decisions.
 Chairs of all committees are re-elected or approved annually, after skills audits by the Nominations Committee, and SLT soundings, to identify gaps.
 Professional advice to support governance is taken where needed.
+A skills audit was conducted in the Trinity Term 2023.
+This showed a broad range of skills covered by current governors with a good range of experience and also suggested some areas that needed strengthening.
+After the retirement of 2 Board members in 2023, four new Governors were appointed, bringing strengthening experience in marketing, law, teaching and finance.

 Openness and accountability